danmatheny/dev-apps/README.md

 ## Starting and Stopping

-To start the application stack from the directory containing the `dev-apps.yaml` file, execute the following:
+To start the application stack from the directory containing the `docker-compose.yaml` file, execute the following:

-    docker-compose -f dev-apps.yaml up -d
+    docker-compose up -d

 _Note:_ The `-d` flag runs the applications in the background ("detached mode").

-To stop the applications, execute:
+To stop the applications (from the directory containing the `docker-compose.yaml` file), execute:

-    docker-compose -f dev-apps.yaml down
+    docker-compose down

 ## Accessing Services